joereddington/joereddington.github.io/_posts/2025-03-09-advanced-spin-bike-speedometer.markdown

 However, [some guy online](https://electronics.stackexchange.com/a/740571/308352) suggested I use an optical sensor because my flywheel has eight coloured segments.

 I did a proof of concept test with a photoresistor.
-It worked well enough that I was willing to buy an some of [these IR sensors](https://www.amazon.co.uk/dp/B07L3NRTF7?ref=ppx_yo2ov_dt_b_fed_asin_title), because I understood they would be a bit more accurate and effective.
+It worked well enough that I was willing to buy some of [these IR sensors](https://www.amazon.co.uk/dp/B07L3NRTF7?ref=ppx_yo2ov_dt_b_fed_asin_title), because I understood they would be a bit more accurate and effective.

 ![First attempt with breadboard](/assets/images/arduino1.png)